Introduction to the database

 Request access

-Access to the database must be requested to bastien.rueff@efa.gr.
+Access to the database must be requested from bastien.rueff@efa.gr.

 Tabs

-The database is composed of 5 main tabs, sometimes divided in multiple sub-tabs, linked together by 1-to-n or n-to-n relationships.
+The database is composed of 5 main tabs, sometimes divided into multiple sub-tabs, linked together by 1-to-n or n-to-n relationships.
 A tab (or resource template) is a thematic group of items (or entries).

-3. STRUCTURAL UNIT is intended to describe structural units.
-It is divided into 20 sub-tabs corresponding to the different structural units one might encounter on the field.
+STRUCTURAL UNIT is intended to describe structural units.
+It is divided into 20 sub-tabs corresponding to the different structural units one might encounter in the field.

-4. TIMBER EVIDENCE is intended to describe timber evidence.
-It is divided into 10 sub-tabs corresponding to the different timber evidence one might encounter on the field.
+TIMBER EVIDENCE is intended to describe timber evidence.
+It is divided into 10 sub-tabs corresponding to the different timber evidence one might encounter in the field.

 The shortest path to fill in the tabs is the following one: